Current Projects

 Yellow Springs Home, Inc. was honored on Thursday, November 7, 2024 at The 2024 Access To Justice Awards Ceremony.
 The Access to Justice Awards Celebration is an annual event led by the Dayton legal community, headed up by ABLE Law (Advocates for Basic Legal Equality), LAWO (Legal Aid of Western Ohio) and GDVLP (Greater Dayton Volunteer Lawyers Project) to engage the community, raise awareness and provide financial support for critical legal services in our region to those not able afford help.

-Yellow Springs Home, Inc. was awarded the Patricia Rousseau Community Advocacy Award for its work on its 32-unit, senior-focused housing development currently under construction, The Cascades.
+Yellow Springs Home, Inc. was awarded the Patricia Rousseau Community Advocacy Award for its work on its 32-unit, older adult-focused housing development currently under construction, The Cascades.
 The Patricia Rousseau award, named after the late attorney, educator, advocate, and activist, is awarded to community organizers and grassroots organizations dedicated to improving the lives of people and groups living in the Greater Dayton area.

 Yellow Springs Home, Inc. was nominated for the award by ABLE Law Attorney Michael Loudenslager, who has worked closely with the organization and on the Cascades project.
 The organization was praised for the strides it has made in furthering affordable housing for those underserved by the prevailing market, its focus on community engagement, and its dedication to systemic change by supporting efforts to launch a Dayton-focused Community Land Trust.